Correlation Number for Potentials with Entropy Gaps and Cusped Hitchin Representations: Background

 \begin{proof} The proof follows from \cite[Prop.
 2 (3)]{Sarig06phase} with some minor modifications and simplifications.
 For the sake of completeness and readability, we present the argument in Appendix \ref{sec:Proof-of-holo}. \end{proof} We recall the well-known analytic perturbation theorem (cf. for example, \cite{Kato95-pertubation}, \cite[Prop.
 4.6]{Parry:1990tn}, \cite[Thm.
 5.6]{Sarig:2009wta}, or \cite[Theorem]{Benoit19Perturb}): \begin{thm} [Analytic Perturbation Theorem] Let $X$ be a complex, (resp. real) Banach space and $\mathcal{B}(X)$ be the space of bounded linear operators acting on $X$ endowed with the operator norm.
 If $\mathcal{L}_{0}\in\mathcal{B}(X)$ has a simple isolated eigenvalue, then there is an open neighborhood $V$ of $\mathcal L_{0}$ such that every $\mathcal{L}\in V$ has an eigenvalue $\lambda_{\mathcal L}$ close to $\lambda_{0}$.
 The map $\lambda\colon V\to\mathbb{C}\ (resp.\ \mathbb{R})$ is analytic, $\mathcal{L}$ does not have other eigenvalues near $\lambda_0$, and there is another analytic map $u:V\to X$ such that $u_{\mathcal L}$ is an eigenvector of $\mathcal{L}$ for $\lambda_{\mathcal{L}}$. \end{thm}

 The following corollary is a consequence of the analytic perturbation theorem discussed above, which can be viewed as a complex version of the Ruelle-Perron-Frobenius theorem.
 See, for example, Sarig \cite[Thm 5.8]{Sarig:2009wta} for the standard Ruelle-Perron-Frobenius theorem for the unperturbed transfer operator in the countable setting.
-This corollary plays a key role in our local asymptotic estimates in Section \ref{sec:local-estimate}.
+This corollary plays a key role in our local asymptotic estimates in Section \ref{sec:local-estimate}. \begin{cor} Let ${\bf z}=(z_{1},z_{2})\in D$ and for any ${\bf \Theta}=(\theta_1,\theta_2)\in\mathbb{R}^{2}$ let $w({\bf \Theta}):=(z_1+i\theta_1)f+(z_2+i\theta_2)g$. \begin{enumerate}